Serrowxd/mandracchia-law/README.md

 ### An Attorney Website by Jared Cooper and Kevin Jolley.

+### Personal Notes - Kevin

+- Chris has pictures and is going to take more to add to the page.
+- Philadelphia/local for the front picture if possible.
+- Twitter/Instagram/Linkedin/Avvo accounts for this profile (possibly other attorneys).
+- `Refer to email for changes`

 #### MAJOR TO-DO

 - Add a "Contact" page and section.